Cinematography in healthcare: Case studies of healthcare knowledge transfer via cinematography

 A recent slate of long-form films includes ‘Outreach’ - a film about the workings of a specialist spinal injury unit, [h The Spinal Injury Patient Film], an award-winning film for new patients with spinal cord injuries, Choosing a Wheelchair, a film about the correct protocol of wheelchair assessment and procurement for individual patients, and several films on cancer survivorship.

-Choosing a wheelchair: case study in the UK
+Choosing a wheelchair: a case study in the UK

-The 55 minute production is set to help improve well-being and long-term outcomes for Britain's 1.2 million wheelchair users.
+The 55-minute production is set to help improve well-being and long-term outcomes for Britain's 1.2 million wheelchair users.
 Too many people do not understand the importance of getting the right wheelchair; the right set-up and support, and the appropriate pressure relief.
 UK provision is patchy, indeed there is - surprisingly - no qualification requirement for a wheelchair services provider/specifier in the National Health Service (NHS).

 The film includes leading experts and practitioners in this area, plus case studies, and even an introductory history of the wheelchair.
 It thus provides a comprehensive and holistic overview of best practice and assessment, and is supported by many voices of experience.

 For the NHS the long-term cost benefits of proper provision in an aging population are very considerable.